 As soon as he caught the wry glance Maybourne gave him after finishing, Daniel knew he should've gone with his original lie - Maybourne knew him well enough to know that he wouldn't normally give up so much information, and now he was suspicious.
 Well, given that this was Maybourne, more suspicious.

 Fortunately, Willow had been formulating an idea to get rid of him before they got to Giles' house (where else would someone thinking like Willow go to feel safe?).
 It involved a spell she'd been researching back when they had trusted Spike even less, and they hadn't wanted to leave him tied up all the time - there was always the chance of an escape.
-It essentially created a labyrinth that existed only for the object of the spell, making it impossible for, in that case, Spike to get anywhere.
+It essentially created a labyrinth that existed only for the subject of the spell, making it impossible for, in that case, Spike to get anywhere.

 Unfortunately, she hadn't managed to get it to work successfully yet - the last few times Willow had tried it, she had gotten hopelessly lost herself, which was no mean feat when you do it in a kitchen.
 It had taken Giles about half an hour to unravel it last time.